 - Ways for employees to report unethical activity

 - Policies that are applied fairly at every organizational level

 From hiring to termination or retirement, HR compliance issues tend to arise throughout the employee lifecycle.
 Some examples include:

 Recruitment ads shouldn’t use any language that shows a preference for a candidate based on protected information or characteristics.
 This includes, but is not limited to, race, color, religion, gender, age, national origin, or disability.
 Even asking for “recent college graduates” may be considered discriminatory.

 Inappropriate Interview Questions

-During an interview, avoid asking questions that reveal protected characteristics, pry into a candidate’s personal life or disclose affiliations unrelated to the role.
-Inquiring about any of these topics may not only offend a potential employee but also can also expose you to employment discrimination lawsuits.
+During an interview, avoid asking questions that reveal protected characteristics, pry into a candidate’s personal life, or disclose affiliations unrelated to the role.
+Inquiring about any of these topics may not only offend a potential employee but also expose you to employment discrimination lawsuits.
 Instead, ask questions that let candidates demonstrate their skills.
 And if a candidate does reveal a disability and makes a reasonable request for accommodations, you can’t refuse to hire him or her on this basis.

 Illegal Criminal Background Checks

 Background checks should be conducted by someone other than the hiring manager and only after a conditional offer of employment has been made to a candidate.
 Some cities and states also have “Ban the Box” laws that prohibit employers from asking a candidate about their criminal history before a certain point in the hiring process.